 What is this feature for?

-“Discover potential” goes beyond the CV and job titles to identify what can contribute to a profile’s success in a given context.
+“Discovering Potential” goes beyond the CV and job titles to identify what can contribute to a profile‘s success in a given context.

-What you get concretely
+What you concretely get

 ✅ Points of attention useful during interviews or onboarding.

-Why “Discover potential” is useful
+Why “Discovering Potential” is useful

-Better identify adaptable profiles
+Better identify profiles with growth potential

-Better secure a new role
+Better secure a new role appointment

 Better structure support

-Better objectify without over-promising
+Better objectify without overpromising

 How it works